SENIOR FELLOWS

 Dr. Jessica Hooten Wilson

 Jessica Hooten Wilson is the inaugural Visiting Scholar of Liberal Arts at Pepperdine University.
-Formerly, she was the Louise Cowan Scholar-in-Residence at the University of Dallas.
-Dr. Wilson is the author of several books, including her most recent book, Reading for the Love of God: How to Read as a Spiritual Practice.
-Her first book, Giving the Devil His Due: Flannery O’Connor and The Brothers Karamazov, received a 2018 Christianity Today book of the year in arts and culture award.
-In 2019, she received the Hiett Prize for Humanities from the Dallas Institute of Humanities and Culture.
+Formerly, she was the Louise Cowan Scholar in Residence at the University of Dallas.
+She is the author of several books, most recently Reading for the Love of God: How to Read as a Spiritual Practice.
+Her first book Giving the Devil his Due: Flannery O’Connor and The Brothers Karamazov received a 2018 Christianity Today book of the year in arts and culture award.
+In 2019 she received the Hiett Prize for Humanities from the Dallas Institute of Humanities and Culture.
 She is co-editor of Learning the Good Life: From the Great Hearts and Minds that Came Before and the volume Solzhenitsyn and American Culture: The Russian Soul in the West, a collection of essays on the legacy of Aleksandr Solzhenitsyn.
 Other awards include a Fulbright Fellowship to Prague, an NEH to study Dante in Florence, a Biola University sabbatical fellowship funded by the John Templeton Foundation, and the 2017 Emerging Public Intellectual Award.

 Mr. Douglas Wilson